nlpraveennl/springsecurity-autologout/README.md

 Steps to achieve auto logout functionality
 1. Save lastAccessTime in session attribute
 2. Add two filters before spring security's filter(DelegatingFilterProxy)

    a. sessionTimeoutCheckFilter - checks lastAccessTime and sends response with sessionTimeLeft.
 Filter this request (Stop request flowing further and send response).

-   b. sessionLastAccessTimeUpdateFilter - last access time will be updated for every request except /sessionCheck, /login and if sessionTimeLeft becomes minimumValue show timer. if sessionTimeLeft becomes 0 or -ve send logout request.
+   b. sessionLastAccessTimeUpdateFilter - last access time will be updated for every request except /sessionCheck, /login and

+   if sessionTimeLeft becomes minimumValue show timer.

+   if sessionTimeLeft becomes 0 or -ve send logout request.

    Here intertab communication is done through getting updated sessionTimeLeft value and resetting timer in browser.

+   If you are filling a large form and then if the session is about to expire timer will be displayed and you can send keepSessionAlive request to refresh the session(update lastAccessTime).
+So in this way you can avoid losing data.